Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 - Get insights from your organic content

-- Test your ads
+- Test your social media ads

 Establish the business objectives you are trying to achieve